Debunking a UFO "Documentary":

 Billy Meier

 Oh, god, I hate contactee shit.
 Even back when I was a firm believer in the extraterrestrial hypothesis, all that UFO contactee stuff was the one part I couldn't stand.
-Emotionless, vaguely insect-like beings studying humans for scientific curiosity didn't trip my bullshit meter most of the time, but human-looking, Nordic looking (gotta appeal to the racists!) space brothers from the Pleiades were too implausible even for me back then.
+My parents read Sheldan Nidle and Barbara Marciniak and swallowed their horseshit whole, but when December 1996 came and went, it was their disappointment and they seemed to lose interest.
+Thank fuck.
+One must be pretty darn ignorant of biochemistry and physics to believe all that 12-stranded DNA with antennae stuff.
+Consequently, the idea of emotionless, vaguely insect-like beings studying humans for scientific curiosity didn't trip my bullshit meter most of the time, but human-looking, Nordic looking (gotta appeal to the racists!) space brothers from the Pleiades were too implausible even for such a naive mistake as the me of back then.
 Especially after learning that the Pleiades are far too young for technologically advanced life to have evolved there.
 And why would aliens look like us, least of all one of our less physically attractive forms, anyway?

 Conclusion